VolunteerMatch Disaster Alert Center

 Image_202302010729

-Volunteer Advocates can make a pivotal difference in the trajectory of a vulnerable child’s life.
-Our Volunteers receive training, guidance, and ongoing support from Kids’ Voice staff.
-We have two kinds of child advocate opportunities, CASA and GAL Volunteers.
+Kids' Voice Volunteer Advocates can make a pivotal difference in the trajectory of a vulnerable child’s life.
+Our volunteers receive thorough training, guidance, and ongoing support from Kids’ Voice staff.
+Our volunteer opportunities include, Court Appointed Special Advocates (CASA), Guardian ad Litems (GAL), and Educational Liaisons (EL).
 All of our volunteers are matched with a child or sibling group, gather information about the child and their circumstances, and report on that information to the court.
-Judges rely on the independent, unbiased and common-sense perspective of our volunteers to make informed decisions about the child's best interests and future.
+Judges rely on the independent, unbiased, and common-sense perspective of our volunteers to make informed decisions about the child's best interests and future.

-• GAL Volunteer Advocates (Guardians ad Litem) with Kids’ Voice advocate for children whose families are involved in especially contentious paternity, divorce, guardianship, and adoption cases in Marion County.
+• GAL Volunteer Advocates (Guardians ad Litem) amplify the voices of children involved in custody cases, which include especially contentious paternity, divorce, guardianship, and adoption cases in Marion County.
 As a GAL, you will conduct home visits, investigate the children’s situations, interview family members and other service providers, and write a report with recommendations for the court.
 You may also appear in court and testify on the children’s behalf.

 • EL Volunteer Advocates (Educational Liaison) work to improve educational outcomes for children who need additional social, emotional, and educational support to succeed in school due to trauma and